Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 A digital projector flashes entire layers of light onto the resin surface at once, curing each layer in one shot (instead of tracing with a laser like SLA).
 This makes DLP faster than SLA for many prints.

 ### Materials Used:

-UV-sensitive liquid resins (similar to SLA resins)
+-UV-sensitive liquid resins (similar to SLA resins)

 ### Applications:

-Dental models
+-Dental models

-Jewelry
+-Jewelry

-Miniatures and figurines
+-Miniatures and figurines

-High-detail prototypes
+-High-detail prototypes

 ### Advantages:

-Faster print speeds (entire layer cured at once)

-High resolution and surface quality
+-Faster print speeds (entire layer cured at once) -High resolution and surface quality

-Good for small, detailed parts
+-Good for small, detailed parts

 ### Limitations:

-Limited build size
+-Limited build size

-Resin can be brittle
+-Resin can be brittle

-Post-processing required (cleaning and final curing)
+-Post-processing required (cleaning and final curing)

 ### Selective Laser Sintering (SLS)
 SLS uses a high-powered laser to fuse powdered material layer by layer into a solid structure.